 In addition to authoring more than a dozen titles, I am a proud member of Nonfiction Ninjas, the Society of Children's Book Writers and Illustrators (SCBWI), the Rochester Area Children's Book Writers and Illustrators (RACWI), the iNK THINK TANK, and a contributor to the Nonfiction Minute

-I am a happy empty-nester living with my husband and two children in Middleport, NY near the banks of the historic Erie Canal.
+I am a happy empty-nester living with my husband in Middleport, NY near the banks of the historic Erie Canal.
 When I'm not writing, I like to walk with my dogs Lily and Bertie, sing in choir, sit and read with a cat on my lap, or travel with my family.
 But wherever I go, I am always on the lookout for a great true story!